 Ingrid Pollard's catalogue was available for the duration of the show from her recent Three Drops of Blood exhibition at Thelma Hulbert Gallery , Honiton.
 The artworks featured in Ritual Touch are a selection from a larger series of work from Three Drops of Blood, which was commissioned by Ella S. Mills and part of a wider project called Ingrid Pollard in Devon (Aug 6 - Oct 29, 2022).

 The catalogue features five colour prints, including some of the artworks in Ritual Touch and two texts produced for the exhibition: an essay by curator Ella S. Mills, and a conversation between Ingrid Pollard and Professor of Geography and Cultural Heritage at the University of Sussex, Divya Tolia-Kelly.
 This catalogue explores in detail the works featured in Ritual Touch and provides insights into Pollard's wider Three Drops of Blood commission and exhibition.

-Gladys Paulus's catalogue featuring the HInterland series in its entirety will also be available.
+Gladys Paulus's catalogue featuring the Hinterland series in its entirety was also be available.
 Paulus describes the series as 'the result of a ritual of mourning and healing carried out over one year in response to the death of my father'.
 The book is a stunning full colour 60 page catalogue produced on the occasion of the Hinterland exhibition at Greenhill Arts, Moretonhampstead (20 March - 18 April 2020).
 The catalogue includes an essay by Paulus eloquently describing the deeply emotional and careful technical journeys of the artworks.